 There are around 250 grandes écoles in France, offering degrees in business, engineering, political science and other specialized fields.
 The grandes écoles are members of the Conférence des Grandes Ecoles (CGE, website in French only).

-The traditional path through grandes écoles requires completing a competitive entrance exam after two years of preparatory classes at a préparatoires aux grandes écoles (CPGE), directly after secondary school.
-Accepted students would then complete three more years of increasingly specialized study.
-However many schools today offer alternative admission procedures, which allow international students to apply at different stages of their academic careers.
+The traditional path through grandes écoles requires completing a competitive entrance exam after two years of preparatory classes at a classe préparatoire aux grandes écoles (CPGE), or prépas, directly after high school.
+Accepted students then complete three more years of increasingly specialized study.
+At the end of these five years, graduates receive However, today many schools offer alternative admission procedures, which allow students to apply at different stages of their academic careers, even if they have not taken prépas.
+This option makes the programs vastly more accessible to international students who want to complete their degree in France.